Hucklyberry-Hound/ingoodcompany/README.md

 * Users can view all public communities and join communities they are interested in
 * A User can create their own customized community
 * A User can toggle if they want their community to have Posts, Events, as well as toggle privacy level
-* In a community a User can create Posts and reply to Posts, create and view Events, and view all Memebers
+* In a community a User can create Posts and reply to Posts, create and view Events, and view all Members
 * A User can view their personal profile or other's user profiles
 * Profiles will show a User's activity on the site
-* A community Owner can delete their own community with realated Posts and Events
+* A community Owner can delete their own community with related Posts and Events

 ## :hammer_and_pick: Built With

-In Good Company’s front-end consist primarily of React, Apollo Client, Material UI, and CSS.
+In Good Company’s front-end consists primarily of React, Apollo Client, Material UI, and CSS.
 Modular React components allowed for easy design implementation throughout.
 Personal CSS contributed to most of the UI/UX of the site.

-In Good Company’s back-end consist primarily of Node.js, Prisma (ORM, Database, Server), and GraphQl.
+In Good Company’s back-end consists primarily of Node.js, Prisma (ORM, Database, Server), and GraphQl.
 The backend of our application was handled by Prisma, which provided us with a database, ORM, and server.
 GraphQl replaced the typical RESTful architecture, by providing a single endpoint to mutate and query data from our database.
-Heroku was used for deployment of app.
+Heroku was used for deployment of our app.

 * Javascript
 * React